 If ACP detects it is about to crash with the vehicle you are following that is moving or has come to a stop, and the brakes have not been applied, it may automatically brake hard.
 This can help to reduce crash damage and it may even help to avoid some very low speed crashes.

 Automatic Braking may slow the vehicle to a complete stop to try to avoid a potential crash.
-The vehicle will only hold at a stop briefly.
-A firm press of the accelerator pedal will also release Automatic Braking.
+If this happens, Automatic Braking may engage the Electric Parking Brake (EPB) to hold the vehicle at a stop.
+To release the EPB, press the EPB button.
+A firm press of the accelerator pedal will also release Automatic Braking and the EPB.

 Automatic Braking may automatically brake the vehicle suddenly in situations where it is unexpected and undesired.

 It could respond to a turning vehicle ahead, guardrails, signs, and other non-moving objects.
 To override Automatic Braking, firmly press the accelerator pedal, if it is safe to do so.

 Automatic Braking can be disabled or reduced through vehicle personalization.
-See the "Auto Collision Preparation" portion of "Collision/Detection Systems" under Vehicle Personalization on page 5-45.
+See the "Auto Collision Preparation" portion of "Collision/Detection Systems" under Vehicle Personalization on page 5-47.